viamrobotics/docs/docs/tutorials/projects/helmet.md

 #### Register an HTTP function

-The webhook you will configure with Viam invokes the function via an HTTP request.
+The webhook you will configure with Viam invokes the function with an HTTP request.
 You can learn more about HTTP functions in [Google's Write HTTP functions guide](https://cloud.google.com/functions/docs/writing/write-http-functions).

 You need to add `@functions_framework.http` at the top of your function to register the HTTP function, and you need to add a `return` statement at the bottom to return an HTTP response.